fgasparro/EdgeDS-Docs/docs/EdgeDS_Installation.rst

 Edge Certificates
 -----------------

-For the Edge data store to work correctly with your browser, you must have a sercurity certificate.
+For the Edge data store to work correctly with your browser, you must have two security certificates: a machine certificate and a root certificate.
+The machine certificate permits localhost access, while the root certificate provides access to the Edge application.

-OSIsoft provides a certificate for testing purposes; your IT department probably has its own guidlines and procedures for certificate authorities.
-The certificate is only valid for the *localhost* host.
-Follow the steps on this page to install the OSIsoft certificate.
+OSIsoft provides a certificate for testing purposes; your IT department probably has its own guidelines and procedures for managing digital certificates.
+You should use the digital certificates recommended by your IT department.

+The steps on this page describe how to install the OSIsoft certificate, which installs the root certificate into a trusted location, which in turn allows the machine certificate to be validated by the browser.

+Note: Some browsers, such as Mozilla Firefox, do not use the certificate store provided by the operating system; instead, they use their own.
+You should search for documentation that is applicable to your browser and your operating environment.

+**For Microsoft Windows systems:**

 1. Use Windows Explorer to locate the certificate in the following directory: